agraef/midizap/README.md

 You may want to place this directive directly into a configuration file if the configuration is primarily aimed at doing MIDI translations, so you'd like to have the MIDI output enabled by default.
 Typically, such configurations will include just a default `[MIDI]` section and little else.
 As explained in the *MIDI Feedback* section, it's also possible to have *two* pairs of input and output ports, in order to deal with controller feedback from the application.
 This is achieved by either invoking midizap with the `-o2` option, or by employing the `JACK_PORTS 2` directive in the configuration file.

+**NOTE:** If you notice bad latency or jitter in MIDI output, you should try running midizap with real-time priorities.
+Jack itself usually does that anyway, but midizap's main thread won't unless you run it with the `-P` option (`midizap -P`, or `midizap -P80` if you also want to specify the priority; the default is 90).
+Using this option, midizap should be able to get down to MIDI latencies in the 1 msec ballpark which should be good enough for most purposes (YMMV, though).

-Last but not least, midizap also supports Jack session management, which makes it possible to record the options the program was invoked with, along with all the MIDI connections.
+Last but not least, midizap also supports *Jack session management*, which makes it possible to record the options the program was invoked with, along with all the MIDI connections.
 This feature can be used with any Jack session management software.
-Specifically, QjackCtl has its own built-in Jack session manager which is available in its Session dialog.
-To use this, launch midizap and any other Jack applications you want to have in the session, use QjackCtl to set up all the connections as needed, and then hit the "Save" (or "Save and Quit") button in the Session dialog to have the session recorded.
-Now, at any later time you can relaunch the same session with the "Load" (or "Recent") button in the same dialog.
+QjackCtl has its own built-in Jack session manager which is available in its Session dialog.
+To use this, launch midizap and any other Jack applications you want to have in the session, use QjackCtl to set up all the connections as needed, and then hit the "Save" button in the Session dialog to have the session recorded.
+(The "Save and Quit" option does the same, but also asks midizap to quit afterwards.)
+Now, at any later time you can rerun the recorded session with the "Load" button in the same dialog.
+Also, your most frequently used sessions are available in the "Recent" menu from where they can be launched quickly.

 # Translation Syntax